Keeper-Security/git-ssh-sign/README.md

 # Git commit signing with SSH Keys in Keeper

-This integration enables Git to sign commits using an SSH key stored in Keeper.
+Sign Git commits using an SSH key stored in Keeper.

 Signing Git commits is an important security measure that verifies authorship, and ensures the integrity of the changes.